troddia/troddia.github.io/index.md

 permalink: /
 ---

-I am a Software Engineer with degrees in Computer Science and Engineering from the University of Chile.
+I am a Software Engineer with a Bachelor's degree in Computer Science Engineering from the University of Chile.
 My main strengths are backend development, cloud computing, and optimization, with a strong passion for security—particularly applied cryptography.

 I enjoy building ideas from scratch and following them through the entire flow—from design to deployment.
 I also plan to pursue graduate studies to further deepen my expertise in security and cryptography.